-Draw boxplot, histogram and hierarchical tree of gene expression data plotarrays dataset A matrix, data.frame, ExpressionSet or marrayRaw-class.
+Draw boxplot, histogram and hierarchical tree of gene expression data dataset A matrix, data.frame, ExpressionSet or marrayRaw-class.
 If the input is gene expression data in a matrix or data.frame.
 The rows and columns are expected to contain the variables (genes) and cases (array samples) respectively. labels Vector, labels to be placed on samples in plots.
 Default is rownames(dataset). title Character, label to be placed on plots.
 Default is NULL. classvec A factor or vector which describes the classes in columns of the dataset.
 Default is NULL.
 If included columns (array samples) on the dendrogram will be coloured by class. hc Logical.
 Draw dendrogram of hierarchical cluster analysis of cases.
 Default is TRUE. boxplot Logical.
 Draw boxplot.
 Default is TRUE. hist Logical.
 Draw histogram.
 Default is TRUE. returnTree Logical.
-Return the hieracrhical cluster analysis results.
-Default is FALSE. further arguments passed to or from other methods.
+Return the hierarchical cluster analysis results.
+Default is FALSE.

-Very simple wrapper function that draws a boxplot, histogram and hierarchical tree of expression data
+Very simple wrapper function that draws a boxplot, histogram and hierarchical tree of expression data plotarrays 39

-'''

-overview(dataset, labels = NULL, title = "", classvec = NULL, hc = TRUE, boxplot
+''' overview(dataset, labels = NULL, title = "", classvec = NULL, hc = TRUE, boxplot = TRUE, hist = TRUE, returnTree=FALSE) '''

-'''